Table of Contents

 - When a card refers to a subtype in its text, the subtype is bold.

 Upgrades represent weapons, gear, and abilities that characters have at their disposal.
 When a player plays an upgrade, they attach it faceup to one of their characters.
 A player may discard an upgrade already on that character to reduce the cost of the new upgrade by the cost of the discarded one.
 Upgrades have repeatable or ongoing abilities and stay in play unless an effect or ability discards them, or the character they are attached to is defeated.

 - Each character cannot have more than 3 upgrades.
 If a character ever has more than 3 upgrades, the player who controls it must choose and discard upgrades from it until it only has 3.
-(A player can play an upgrade on a character with 3 upgrades and then discard one.
-This is not the same as replacing an upgrade, and the cost of the new upgrade is not decreased.)

 - The color of a character and its upgrades do not have to match.
 A character can have an upgrade that does not match its color, provided all deckbuilding and play restrictions were followed.